 - How well you will be able to adhere to the new regimen

 Some people with HIV wonder if they can stop taking treatment after they achieve an undetectable viral load.
 The answer is no. Having an undetectable viral load (meaning that the amount of HIV in your blood is too low to be detected on lab tests) is a sign that your HIV medications are working.
 But in order to maintain an undetectable viral load, you need to continue treatment.
 That’s because even though the virus is undetectable in your blood, it is still hidden in other parts of your body, such as your brain, reproductive organs, and lymph nodes.
 If you stop treatment, the virus will start reproducing again and your viral load will increase, putting your health at risk.

-- HHS Office on Women’s Health – Managing Your HIV/AIDS Treatment
+- OWH – Managing Your Treatment of HIV/AIDS

 - VA – HIV Treatment Decisions